poeti8/pouria.dev/content/page/about/index.md

 Back in 2016, I created a programming community called The Devs[^thedevs].
 It's a network of programming groups on Telegram that welcomes programmers from all around the globe.
 I've met good people there, and we've been running the community together since.
 I've worked on a few open source projects under that name and shared them on GitHub[^github].

-This was me—or rather the technical me—in a nutshell, but what about you and your stories?
-I'll be happy to hear them out, either by the contacts page or an email, if you ever feel sharing them with me.
+This was me—or rather the technical me—in a nutshell.
+Oh, and one more thing about me is that I don't know how to write a finishing paragraph so I—

 [^a1000joys]: [youtube.com/@a1000joys](https://www.youtube.com/@a1000joys)
 [^thedevs]: [thedevs.network](https://thedevs.network)